 Palmer, Antarctic LTER (Long Term Ecological Research): http://pal.lternet.edu

 The Palmer LTER program explores the ecological impacts of changing climate and sea-ice along the Antarctic Peninsula.
-The program has generated a rich marine ecological and biogeochemical dataset from plankton to penguins and whales over more than two decades, with ship-based data and more recently mooring and robotic glider data and satellite remote sensing.
+The program has generated a rich marine ecological and biogeochemical dataset from plankton to penguins and whales over nearly three decades, with ship-based data and more recently mooring and robotic glider data and satellite remote sensing.
 Our group leads an active research component leveraging food-web, biogeochemical, and regional ocean-ice biophysical synthesis, modeling and remote sensing to address the program’s overarching science questions.

 Linking marine fisheries and ecosystems

 We are collaborating with folks in the UVA economics department to characterize the impact of marine fisheries on large-scale ecosystems.
 This is a “big-data” project combining ship-transponder data (fishing locations, intensity) with satellite ocean color.
 This work opens up many avenues for future study on coupled human-natural systems for the marine environment.